-The first protocol is called POP, or Post Office Protocol.
-Your imagination might immediately jump to “snail mail,” a common term for sending messages through the traditional postal service.
+The first protocol is POP, or Post Office Protocol.
+Your imagination might immediately jump to “snail mail,” a standard term for sending messages through the normal mail system.
 POP works by downloading messages to your device through your installed email client.
-These messages are then deleted from the email server.
-This keeps you from downloading the same messages to your other devices.
-This means that if you wanted to check your email on a desktop, you would then be unable to see the same message on your smartphone.
+These messages are then deleted from the e-mail server.
+This keeps you from downloading equivalent messages to your other devices.
+This means that if you wanted to see your email on a desktop, you’d then be unable to because some of the messages live on your smartphone.

-This is why the preferred method of handling multi-device email is IMAP, or Internet Message Access Protocol.
-Compared to the way POP handles your email messages, IMAP actually keeps the messages stored live on the email server rather than downloading them directly to the device.
+This is why the well-liked and preferred method of handling multi-device email is IMAP, or Internet Message Access Protocol.
+Compared to the way POP handles your email messages, IMAP actually keeps the messages stored inside of the e-mail server instead of downloading them onto the device or your phone.
 Basically, whenever you perform any action with a message in your inbox, you’re performing that message directly on the mail server.
-Any email clients that you use will see the changes as they happen.
-Naturally, this is the best way to experience email, as your messages will always be in sync.
+Any email clients that you simply use will see the changes as they happen.
+Naturally, this is often the simplest way to experience email, as your messages will always be in sync.

-Most modern email solutions allow for IMAP, with some going so far as to default to it.
-Some of the solutions that support IMAP include Google’s Gmail, Microsoft Outlook, Mozilla’s Thunderbird, with Apple’s iCloud mail defaulting to it.
-Depending on your business’ communication solutions, you’ll want to work with your service provider to ensure that your email access protocol is right for you.
+Most modern email solutions use IMAP, with it becoming the default for some email companies.
+Some of the solutions that support IMAP include Google’s Gmail, Microsoft Outlook, Mozilla’s Thunderbird, and Apple’s iCloud mail.
+Depending on your business communication solutions, you’ll want to discuss this with your service provider to make sure that your email access protocol is the best option for you.

-This is especially important if your business requires the use of multiple devices.
-For example, most employees have at least a smartphone, but they also might have a laptop or tablet that they use for work purposes.
-If these devices don’t have unified access to company information, you might encounter miscommunications which result in loss of productivity.
-Therefore, you should take the time to ensure that your business is using email as effectively as possible.
+This is especially important if your business requires the utilization of multiple devices.
+For example, most employees have a smartphone, but they also may need a laptop or tablet that they use for work purposes.
+If these devices don’t have unified access to company information, you can encounter miscommunications that end up in a loss of productivity.
+Therefore, you should take the time to make sure that your business is using email as effectively as possible.

-Does your business need assistance with email or integrating it on your staff’s mobile devices?
-MyTek can help.
-To learn more, reach out to us at 623-312-2440.
+Does your business need assistance or want to learn how to integrate IMAP onto your staff’s mobile devices?
+Reach out to MyTek today at 623-312-2440.